☰ Menu

 Does Not Exist Yes (nothing — just checks the field is empty) Fax does not exist

-Note: Contains is the most flexible operator for text.
-Use Equals when you need an exact match (for example, matching a specific email address or ID).
+Note: Contains is the most flexible operator for text — use it when you’re not sure of the exact value.
+Use Equals when you need a precise match, such as a specific email address or ID.

 Choice List